antoinethl/Research-work/app/README.md

 	$ conda activate <env>

 The best way to use the application is to open and run app.py in an IDE like spyder.
-However, the application can be launched in the shell using:
+However, the application can be run in the shell using:

 	$ python -m app